spack/spack/lib/spack/docs/packaging_guide.rst

      version('develop', svn='https://outreach.scidac.gov/svn/libmonitor/trunk')

-  This is not recommended, as the head will move forward over time.
+  This download method is untrusted, and is not recommended.

 Fetching a revision
   To fetch a particular revision, add a ``revision`` to the